anacierdem/libdragon-docker/README.md

     npm run make clean

-The toolchain `make` command will be only run at the root-level of libdragon's source, but additonal parameters are passed down to the actual make command.
+The toolchain `make` action will be only run at the root-level of libdragon's source, but additonal parameters are passed down to the actual make command.
 For example use `-C` flag to invoke make on a directory instead;

     npm run make -- -C your/path